tektoncd/hub/docs/DEPLOYMENT.md

   REFRESH_JWT_EXPIRES_IN: time such as 15m
 ```

-### Update API Config Map
+### Update API ConfigMap

-If you want to change the config file passed to hub, you can edit the `[30-api-configmap.yaml][hub-cm]` and change the URL to the file.
+If you want to change the config file passed to hub, you can edit the `02-api/21-api-configmap.yaml` and change the URL to the file.
 By default it is pointing to [config.yaml][config-yaml] in Hub which has Application Data.

 ```yaml
 apiVersion: v1